 She now works with women who struggle to accept their own body – be it from cancer, anorexia, bulimia.
 Many studies show a link between nudism, positive body image, and overall happiness.
 Nudists appear to have better body image and higher self-esteem in comparison with non-nudist participants.
 And a significant proportion of nudists are actually people who initially were uncomfortable being nude.

 Being naked with all shapes and sizes means that you will likely be next to someone who has the “embarrassing flaw” that you feel you have.
 You may feel ashamed about it, yet the other person doesn’t care, so why should you?
 They are not judging you, so why are you judging yourself?

 You begin to see that what you consider an issue, isn’t a big deal after all.
 That protruding stomach or wobbly bit?
 So what?
 It’s no big deal. .You start feeling better about yourself.
 You slowly begin to accept the parts of you that before you hated.
 You feel stronger, less scared.
 And start to focus on more important things.

 Similiar to the freedom when you can skip concealer and makeup and instead go bare faced in public.
+When you switch to a natural skincare system, you’ll find your skin starts improving.
 (Read Dare to Go Bare for tips on how to achieve this)